 (Below is an excerpt from Building Biology Institute):

-If you are sleeping with power cords under or around your bed, your cell phone charging by your bed, your alarm clock plugged in or the TV and computer in your bedroom, you are creating electro smog and disrupting your sleep, and potentially harming your health.
+If you are sleeping with power cords under or around your bed, your cell phone charging by your bed, your alarm clock plugged in or the TV and computer in your bedroom, you are creating electro smog, disrupting your sleep, and potentially harming your health.

 Steps to help you create a sleeping sanctuary: